Urinary incontinence is a surprisingly common problem that affects millions of Americans, and is described by the Mayo Clinic as follows:

 If you suffer from urinary incontinence and are considering applying for short term or long term disability benefits, it is important to obtain a diagnosis and seek regular treatment from a urologist and/or gynecologist.
 Ideally, they will be able to prescribe an effective treatment, but if your issues persist, records of thorough treatment from a relevant specialist will be critical to your disability benefits claim.

-If you are suffering from urinary incontinence and are considering applying for or have been denied short term or long term disability benefits from your insurance company, please contact O’Ryan Law Firm so we can discuss a strategy to obtain the benefits you deserve.
+If you are suffering from urinary incontinence and are considering applying for or have been denied short term or long term disability benefits from your insurance company, please contact the Indianapolis long-term disability attorneys at O’Ryan Law Firm so we can discuss a strategy to obtain the benefits you deserve.